My personal wiki is now public

 This worked for me in the past, I believe it will continue to work in the future and even better now that I know EXACTLY where to go when I need them.

 In the past I used to think WHEN or HOW I used a specific library for example, or grep all the logs to find it.
-It wasn’t very efficient, because I didn’t always remember the context and sometimes I discovered the link a month later, when I didn’t need it anymore.
+It wasn’t very efficient, because I didn’t always remember the context and sometimes I discovered the link a few months later, when I didn’t need it anymore.

 I used Wikipedia as a starting point and reference for a lot of my pages.